Laudir de Oliveira: Work with Chicago

+Post-Chicago

 In 1981, as Chicago abandoned their musical roots and became more pop-oriented, de Oliveira was asked to leave the band to make room for Bill Champlin.
 He spent the next five years in Los Angeles, doing session work for other musicians like Chick Corea, Gal Costa, Airto Moreira, Flora Purim, Carlos Santana, Wayne Shorter and Nina Simone, before relocating to his native Brazil in 1987.

 Oliveira lived in Rio de Janeiro, where he was Cultural Director of the Universidade do Grande Rio.
 In September 2010 he reunited with Chicago on the occasion of the band's concert at the HSBC Arena in Rio de Janeiro, performing "Happy Man".
 The event marked the first time any former member of Chicago performed again with the band's new line-up.
 In April 2016 he appeared as a special guest percussionist alongside former Chicago drummer Danny Seraphine and former Chicago guitarist Donnie Dacus in a performance in New York following Chicago's 2016 induction into the Rock and Roll Hall of Fame.

+Death

 Oliveira died of a heart attack on 17 September 2017 at the age of 77 while performing onstage in Rio de Janeiro.